-Best Bluetooth speaker 2024: reviewed and rated
+Best Bluetooth speakers in 2025 reviewed and rated

 Bring the boom to any room - here's our best Bluetooth speaker picks for go-anywhere listening

-What is the best Bluetooth speaker?
+Quick list: what is the best Bluetooth speaker?

 The B&O Beosound A1 2nd gen (buy now) is top of the budget bracket, but B&O’s aluminium disc is a premium speaker with sound to match.
 Now rated at IP67 with redesigned audio drivers and Bluetooth 5.1 to deliver enhanced 360 sound, maxing out at 92dB loudness.